emailSYD +61 2 8188 4889

 Adam Giliberti

 Adam Giliberti is a high-performance and well-regarded independent expert witness with a court-proven track record acting as the forensic accounting and valuation expert in wide-ranging and high-financial-stakes disputes and litigation.
+Adam is skilled at presenting his expert financial findings and expert opinions in alternative dispute forums, such as arbitration and mediation.

 He has prepared expert witness reports for use in proceedings across most of the superior courts of Australia, and other court jurisdictions and tribunals.
 He also prepares expert valuation reports for use in expert determinations required under an owner agreement or court order.
 His valuation work includes reports for transaction and tax purposes that do not involve a dispute.

-Adam Giliberti is part of a national committee of the Forensic Accounting Specialists at Chartered Accountants Australia and New Zealand tasked with ongoing education and training delivery to Forensic Accounting Specialists and practitioner CA members, amongst other things.
+Forensic Accounting Specialists at Chartered Accountants Australia and New Zealand tasked with ongoing education and training delivery to Forensic Accounting Specialists and practitioner CA members, amongst other things.

-Professional working history of Adam Giliberti
+Professional Working History Of Adam Giliberti

 Adam Giliberti started his accounting career, in a Chartered Accounting firm, in 1996, working in tax and litigation support (before we called it forensic accounting).
 After gaining experience in tax law as well as constructing and deconstructing economic loss reports in personal injury matters from 1996 to 2022, Adam pursued his passion in the field of forensic accounting and valuations in the United Kingdom between 2002 and 2005 and worked within the forensic accounting team at Ernst & Young (EY) and also in-house for a UK government department.
-Upon returning to Australia, Adam worked within the litigation divisions of various multinational consulting firms.
-This experience working with seasoned expert witnesses and exposure to large and complex matters is part of the bedrock of Adam Giliberti’s career.

 Hudson v National Australia Bank [2022] FCA 1222 (14 October 2022)